tfenster/ALRunner/README.md

 ### 3.3.0

-Add action to export diagnosti information to CSV file
+Add action to export diagnostic information to CSV file

 ### 3.2.1